 5. You agree that Verizon assumes no responsibility for the accuracy, integrity, quality completeness, usefulness or value of any Content, advice or opinions contained in any emails, message boards, chat rooms or community services, Verizon Web Sites or in any other public services or social networks, and that Verizon does not endorse any advice or opinion contained therein, whether or not Verizon provides such service(s).
 Verizon does not monitor or control such services, although we reserve the right to do so.

 6. You represent that when you, or your permitted guests’ transmit, upload, download, post or submit any content, images or data using the Service you or your permitted guests have the legal right to do so and that your or your permitted guests’ use of such content, images or data does not violate the copyright or trademark laws or any other third party rights.
-You understand and agree that any and all use of the Service is subject to the terms of Verizon’s Copyright Alert Program, a description of which can be found at http://verizon.com/terms.

 7. Websites linked to or from the Service are not reviewed, controlled, or examined by Verizon and you acknowledge and agree that Verizon is not responsible for any losses you incur or claims you may have against the owner of third party websites.
 The inclusion of any linked websites or content from the Service, including websites or content advertised on the Service, does not imply endorsement of them by Verizon.